REJUVENATE THROUGH THE FEET

 Apply moisturising cream to corns between toes.

-Balms and salves work best at night time as this allows them to soak in better.
-They are slow to soak in so wear clean socks (preferably cotton) over your feet after application to avoid slipping.
+Notes: Applying cream in between your toes can cause the delicate skin to break down | Foot balms are best used after a foot file | Balms and salves work best at night time as this allows them to soak in better | Balms can be slow to soak in so wear clean, preferably cotton, socks over your feet after application to avoid slipping.

 Reflexologists cannot diagnose, prescribe or cure and a reflexology treatment should never be taken instead of medical advice.